recoma96/mintmintminto/README.md

 |```title```|String|```---```|Title of website|

 ### Store Series
 To make your series visible on screen go to ```_data/series.yml``` and write your series name.
-That is exmaple. **Serise can be only ascii code. not unicode yet too.** It will be updated for this.
+That is exmaple. **series can be only ascii code. not unicode yet too.** It will be updated for this.
 ```yml
 # _data/series.yml
 - kramdown-test